Hans-Beerman/Deurnode_ESP32-PoE/README.md

 **KiCaD (concept) design Deurnode nieuw**

-Current version: V0.7
+Current version: concept V0.8

 This repository contains the KiCad design for Deurnode nieuw, a deurnode for the Makerspace Leiden.
 This new design is based on the use of an Olimex ESP32-PoE.

 **This Deurnode Nieuw has the following features:**

 - Two digital inputs van be used.
 The following options are available:
 	Option 1:

--
  	- 1x Simple digital switch input (to be used for the Grote Schakelaar e.g.).
  	- 1x Opto coupler input.
+	Remark:
+	If input Schakelaar is not used, C1 could be removed

 	Option 2:

--
   - 2x opto coupler input.

-WARNING
-1) Don't install C1, R3 and J6 if Opto Coupler 1 input is used.
-2) Don't install OK1, J14, R6 and R7 if Schakelaar input is used.

 	Both opto couplers can detect 230V AC available or not.
 By changing the input resistors of the optocouplers the inputs can be used for other voltages as well.

 - 1 digital output is available.
 The following options are available:
   - Digital output, to directly control a buzzer.